Please see our policies by scrolling down.

 A red card suspension or dismissal pertains to all teams/rosters.
 A suspended player or coach may not enter a league facility on the suspended date.

 If your team is unable to field a team and notifies us at least 48 hours in advance, the team loses by forfeit (7-0 loss and -1 league points).

 If your team forfeits without a minimum of 48 hours notice (no-show), the team loses by no-show forfeit (7-0 loss and -2 league pts) and is subject to paying a $75 fine.

 III. guests & borrowed players

 Only players on a team roster are eligible to play.
 No guest players are allowed.

 Players may not be on more than one roster in a division.

-Sibling teams may swing up to three players per game, provided the number of active players does not exceed 14.
-The sibling players must be on the sibling roster, which must be shown to the site admin and referee at check in and upon request.
+Sibling teams may swing/borrow up to three players per game, provided the number of active players does not exceed 14.
+The sibling players must be on another roster within the same club, which must be shown to the referee at check in and upon request.
+Referees may -- and should -- deny the sibling rostered player if a roster is not provided.
 Sibling teams may not swing players during the postseason.

 If a team is playing a friendly match it may add an age-eligible player who is on another league roster with the consent of the opposing coach, keeping in mind the level of play expected in the division.

 Violation of any of the above regulations will result in forfeiture of applicable games.